-All final exams must take place during exam week and all final papers must be handed in during exam week.
-In the event that a class discussion is scheduled during exam week, papers can be handed in the week before in order to allow the Professor to read them.
-In any case, all courses have to meet for a final in-class gathering (test, written exam, discussion, presentation, etc.) during exam week.
+All final exams must take place during exam week and the deadline for final papers should be during exam week.
+Exception: if you plan to have an in-class discussion of the final papers during exam week that will be assessed as part of the final grade, the deadline for papers can be the week before.
+In any case, all courses must have a final in-class session (test, written exam, discussion, presentation, etc.) during exam week.
 Professors are expected to be present during exam week and at the closing ceremony of the semester.